PelJon/Udacity_Customer-Segmentation/project_report.md

 ![Population Distribution Cluster](02_images/Customer_Distribution.PNG)

-The percentage plot shows that cluster 2 and 5 are significantly overrepresented, while
+The percentage plot shows that cluster 2 and 5 are significantly overrepresented, while cluster 4 is underrepresented.

+The most significant factor for cluster 2 is component 2.
+Looking at component two, we can see that it has a negative relationship with a number of "ANZ_Personen" and KBA05_MOD2 and positive relations with KBA05_ZUL1 and KBA_05_ZUL3.
+Therefore, one cluster of the customer is small households, which have a tendency for older cars, with low to medium quality.
+Cluster 5 is dominated by component 1, which strongly relates to higher-income persons from multi-level households, who own their own house, family and have a high purchasing power.